-Planned giving – by will and similar means – to The Women’s Musical Club of Toronto Foundation is an effective, tax-efficient way to support the development of emerging Canadian performers of classical music.
+Planned giving – by will and similar means – to the Women’s Musical Club of Toronto Foundation is an effective, tax-efficient way to support the development of emerging Canadian performers of classical music.
 The Legacy Circle recognizes those who support the Foundation in this way.
-This web page explains planned giving to the Foundation and the Legacy Circle.

 Why Make a Planned Gift to the Foundation?